-- If you take a withdrawal, including RMDs, your Account Value will be reduced by the amount withdrawn proportionally from your Shield Options and Fixed Account unless you tell us from which options, in which you currently have any Account Value, where the withdrawal should be taken. - If you die (unless your Contract was issued with the Return of Premium death benefit), make a withdrawal or Surrender your Contract prior to the Term End Date, we will pay the Interim Value, which may be less than if you held the Contract until all of your Shield Options reached their Term End Dates.
+- If you take a withdrawal, including RMDs, your Account Value will be reduced by the amount withdrawn proportionally from your Shield Options and Fixed Account unless you tell us from which options, in which you currently have any Account Value, where the withdrawal should be taken. - If you die (unless the death benefit is greater than the Interim Value; see "Standard Death Benefit"), make a withdrawal or Surrender your Contract prior to the Term End Date, we will pay the Interim Value, which may be less than if you held the Contract until all of your Shield Options reached their Term End Dates.

 - If your Contract is annuitized prior to a Term End Date, we will use the Interim Value to calculate the Income Payments you will receive based on the applicable Annuity Option.
 In deciding on an Annuity Date, you should take into consideration the Term End Dates of your Shield Options relative to the Annuity Date you have chosen. - The calculation of the Interim Value will be based on Index Performance and the applicable Accrued Shield Rate, Accrued Cap Rate or Accrued Step Rate as of the date of the calculation.
-The Shield Rates, Cap Rates and Step Rates accrue during the Term and only reach full accrual on the last day of a Term.
+The Shield Rate, Cap Rates and Step Rates accrue during the Term and only reach full accrual on the last day of a Term.
 If negative Index Performance is constant during the Term, the Interim Value will be lower the earlier a withdrawal is made during the Term because the Shield Rate is accruing during this period.
 Also, withdrawals prior to the Term End Date, when Index Performance is positive, are subject to an Accrued Cap Rate or Accrued Step Rate based on the period those amounts were invested in the Shield Option.
-This means the earlier you take a withdrawal the lesser extent to which any positive Index Performance is reflected in your Account Value due to the accruing of the Cap Rate or Step Rate. - The Shield Rates, Cap Rates and Step Rates accrue during the Term and only reach full accrual on the last day of a Term, regardless of whether the Contract was issued before, on, or after January 1, 2023.
-However, the accrual is different for Contracts issued on or after January 1, 2023 because of the Vested Period that applies during the first part of the Term.
-The portion of the Shield Rate, Cap Rate, and Step Rate that has accrued from the Term Start Date is constant during the Vested Period, which means that neither the percentage of your market participation (due to positive Index Performance) nor the percentage of your protection (due to negative Index Performance) will change during the Vested Period.
-After the Vested Period and until Term End Date, the Shield Rate and Cap Rate or Step Rate accrue daily.
-This means if, after the Vested Period and before the Term End Date, Index Performance is generally negative and exceeds the Shield Rate, then the Interim Value will be lower the earlier a withdrawal is made because the Shield Rate is accruing during this period.
-Likewise, if, after the Vested Period and before the Term End Date, Index Performance is generally positive and exceeds the Cap Rate or Step Rate, the earlier you take a withdrawal the lesser extent to which any positive Index Performance is reflected in your Account Value due to the accruing of the Cap Rate or Step Rate. - If your Account Value falls below the Minimum Account Value as a result of a withdrawal, we may terminate your Contract
+This means the earlier you take a withdrawal the lesser extent to which any positive Index Performance is reflected in your Account Value due to the accruing of the Cap Rate or Step Rate. - If your Account Value falls below the Minimum Account Value as a result of a withdrawal, we may terminate your Contract.